evamaxfield/distributed-ecosystem/README.md

-As written in the [AICSImageIO](#aicsimageio) section, Dask provides a near identical `numpy.ndarray` (`dask.array`) interface that we can use to interact with too-large-for memory images as well as distribute out computation against those images.
+As written in the [AICSImageIO](#aicsimageio) section, Dask provides a near identical `numpy.ndarray` (`dask.array`) interface that we can use to interact with too-large-for-memory images as well as distribute out computation against those images.

 Additionally, Dask provides a near identical `pandas.DataFrame` (`dask.dataframe`) interface that can help achieve similar goals with dataframe objects that are